DuncanG5/node-red-contrib-azure-iot-device/README.md

 ## Resilience
 The node is developed to resist network loss.
 If there is no connectivity, the node will try to re-establish a device connection based on the set retry interval.
 The node doesn't store and forward.
 All message and properties sent during a loss of connectivity, will be lost.

+## Fork reson
+Increase the retry time to allow for longer "down" time.
+Once done will look to make an input command to retry the connection as redeploying is not working for our solution.